Fantom-Factory/afIoc/readme.md

 ## Starting the IoC

-Use [IocService](http://repo.status302.com/doc/afIoc/IocService.html) to start `IoC` as a Fantom service:
+You can use [IocService](http://repo.status302.com/doc/afIoc/IocService.html) to start `IoC` as a Fantom service:

     IocService([MyModule#]).start
     ...